Boris Johnson takes 'full responsibilty' for lockdown party | DW | 12.01.2022

 "After what has been an incredibly busy period it would be nice to make the most of the lovely weather and have some socially distanced drinks in the No10 garden this evening," Reynolds said in the email.
 "Please join us from 6 p.m. and bring your own booze!"

-Around 40 staff eventually gathered in the garden for the party, including Johnson and his wife Carrie, according to ITV.
+Around 40 staff eventually gathered in the garden for the party, including Johnson and his wife Carrie.

 At the time, members of the public could only meet one person from another household outdoors, schools were shut to most pupils, pubs and restaurants were closed and people were prevented from bidding farewell in-person to dying relatives.